jasnell/rfc5646/README.md

 # RFC 5646 Language Tag Implementation

 Basic Language Tag handling.
 Does not attempt to do validation against the registry.
 If you need a more complete implementation, look at https://www.npmjs.com/package/language-tags by https://www.npmjs.com/~mcg

+License: Public Domain

 ## Installation